Updated: Public health management of cases and contacts associated with COVID-19

 |

-The duration of contact management for a contact who develops symptoms compatible with COVID-19 within 14 days of last exposure to a case should be based on the following considerations:
+The duration of contact management for a contact who develops symptoms compatible with COVID-19 within 14 days of last exposure to a case should be based on the following considerations.

-- If laboratory testing is conducted and the test result is negative for SARS-CoV-2, consider continuing to manage the individual as a contact for the duration of the possible 14-day incubation period, based on an individual risk assessment.
+- If laboratory testing is conducted and the test result is negative for SARS-CoV-2, consider continuing to manage the individual as a contact for the duration of the possible 14-day incubation period, based on a risk assessment.
 The contact may be considered for re-testing if they have a worsening or progression of symptoms, and management would depend on the results of the second test.

 - If laboratory testing is not conducted, the contact who develops symptoms should be managed as a probable/suspect case as applicable, and they should complete at least 10 days of isolation.
-Since they are still a contact of a case and not a laboratory confirmed case themselves, depending on the timing of symptom onset and last exposure to a case, this individual may need to quarantine (self-isolate) after the isolation period, for 14 days from the last known exposure.
-In this situation, the PHA should complete an individual risk assessment to determine the appropriate quarantine (self-isolation) period based on the individual's level of risk (see Table 1).
+Since they are still a contact of a case and not a laboratory confirmed case themselves, depending on the timing of symptom onset and last exposure to a case, this individual may need to quarantine after the isolation period, for 14 days from the last known exposure.
+In this situation, the PHA should complete a risk assessment to determine the appropriate quarantine period based on the individual's level of risk (see Table 1).

 Alternative contact management strategies

-- Using well-trained non-public health staff and volunteers for certain contact tracing activities;
+- using well-trained non-public health staff and volunteers for certain contact tracing activities

-- Repurposing existing resources, such as call centres or hotlines;
+- repurposing existing resources, such as call centres or hotlines

-- Reducing the intensity of follow-up of contacts based on risk assessment, for example, automated calls or text messages to low-risk contacts, or follow-up text messages instead of daily calls; and
+- reducing the intensity of follow-up of contacts based on risk assessment, for example, automated calls or text messages to low-risk contacts, or follow-up text messages instead of daily calls, and

-- Leveraging available technology, such as contact tracing software, as well as web-based and mobile phone applications (e.g., COVID Alert).
+- leveraging available technology, such as contact tracing software, as well as web-based and mobile phone applications (e.g., COVID Alert)

 Backward contact tracing